-GLBS 200, 400-Special Topics 1-4 hours.
+GLBS 200 - Special Topics 1-4 hours.
 An open course, varying in content from year to year, which allows for concentration in specialized areas.
 (Sufficient demand)

-GLBS 210-Global Perspectives: Paris 2 hours.
+GLBS 210 - Global Perspectives: Paris 2 hours.
 This course enables students to develop an understanding and appreciation of another culture, first in the classroom, and then two weeks in Paris.
 The focus is on history, art, and contemporary culture.
 Open to all students.
-(Cross-listed as ARTH 210, FREN 210) (GP)
+(Cross-listed as ARTH 210, FREN 210) Course Attribute(s): AU: Global Perspective, AU: Travel Courses, CoB: Humanities

-GLBS 213-Speaking the Unspeakable: Argentina's Literature of Dictatorship 4 hours.
+GLBS 213 - Speaking the Unspeakable: Argentina's

+Literature of Dictatorship 4 hours.
 This course introduces literary representations of state violence and resistance during the Argentine military dictatorship of the 1970s and 1980s.
 We engage in close readings of a variety of literary genres, including novels, short stories, autobiography, and testimonial literature.
 We combine literary readings with study of historical and theoretical texts in order to deepen our understanding of state terrorism, resistance, trauma, memory, and justice.
 The course is conducted in English, including the readings and films.
-(Cross-listed as SJST 213, SPAN 213) (A) (GP)
+(Crosslisted as SJST 213, SPAN 213)